 What is the most popular category on Google Play?
 Games.
 So, clearly, we can’t ignore game development.
 While it is possible to develop a game using a regular Android IDE, applying a game-specific tool is simply necessary for proper rendering and graphics quality.

 Unity’s CEO, John Riccitiello, states around 60-70% of all games are made using Unity.
-Whether we choose to trust his words or not, the undeniable fact remains: Unity is one of the best game development tools present on the market.
+Whether we choose to trust his words or not, the undeniable fact remains: Unity is one of the best tools required for Android app development when it comes to games.

 This game engine houses incredible features that make it a top choice for game development: